Magnolia warbler: In art

 John James Audubon illustrated the magnolia warbler in The Birds of America, Second Edition (published, London 1827–38) as Plate 123 under the title, "Black & Yellow Warbler – Sylvia maculosa" where a pair of birds (male and female) are shown searching flowering raspberry for insects.
 The image was engraved and colored by Robert Havell's London workshops.
-The original watercolor by Audubon was purchased by the New York History Society.
+The original watercolor by Audubon was purchased by The New York Historical.